-Obviously, you want to put the heaviest and/or most fragile gear in your cabin bag but it might be wise to keep some room for additional items in case you need to remove weight from one of your suitcase.
+Obviously, you want to put the heaviest and/or most fragile gear in your cabin bag but it might be wise to keep some room for additional items in case you need to remove weight from one of your suitcases.

-Keep in mind that most airlines do not put a limit to the weight of your cabin bag.
+Keep in mind that most airlines do not put a limit on the weight of your cabin bag.
 Check the allowed dimensions and take a backpack that you can stuff with your heaviest equipment.

 8. Plan extra time at the airport

 Even if you carefully checked and are very sure that all of your stuff will pass the security controls without any problem, you don’t want to be forced to re-pack in a rush and get stressed before your flight.